tvaneerd/isocpp/making_optional_greater_equal.md

 As shown above (near the beginning) it may be more consistent to only define `optional<T>::operator>=` when `T` defines `>=`, but falling back to a `<` based definition may be seen as "convenience".

 ## Variant
-Ditto for variant, particularly if accepted into C++17
+Ditto for variant, particularly if accepted into C++17.
+And for any other potential wrapper classes (std::expected, etc).